Anglo Engineering Concepts – Back to Systems Thinking

 The TRACER study that succeeded FFLAV was far more ambitious.
 As the TRACER programme progressed, the vehicles grew larger and heavier, although still nowhere near MBT size.
 There seemed to be a capability gap opening up between Land Rover sized CVR(T) and this new breed of digitised high tech reconnaissance vehicles.

-Many in industry saw a need for light armour and moved to offer solutions – Stormer 30 being an obvious example.
+Many in the industry saw a need for light armour and moved to offer solutions – Stormer 30 being an obvious example.

 When FRES described a need for C-130 transportability, simple, light and upgradable armoured vehicles like Stormer 30 were brushed aside as the new programme would deliver exactly that class of vehicle, only better.